 Website Goals & Credits

-The New Housing Alternatives website promotes equitable housing solutions through research and innovative projects.
+The New Housing Alternatives website promotes equitable housing solutions through its research and innovative projects.
 It fosters engagement and offers accessible resources in an academic yet approachable tone.
 Visitors can subscribe for updates and explore sections such as Vision & Research Objectives, Research Clusters & Projects, and Team & Partners, which spotlight the people, goals, and initiatives behind these efforts.
 The website expands its reach through mobile-friendly blogs, newsletters, and social media integration.

 Web Consultant Matthew Burpee helped create this website with the New Housing Alternatives (NHA) team, including Project Manager Bharat Punjabi and Co-Directors Susannah Bunce and Alan Walks.
-He focused on user experience, accessibility, and content strategy and presented it alongside a feedback survey at the New Housing Alternatives Launch in November 2024.In 2025, Jeremy Withers joined in a content manager role.
+He focused on user experience, accessibility, and content strategy and presented it alongside a feedback survey at the New Housing Alternatives Launch in November 2024.

 Presentation